 - Keep children away from chipped and peeling paint.
 Use a certified professional if you plan to permanently remove or seal lead-based paint.

-- Cover bare soil with grass, bark, or gravel, especially near homes built before 1978.
+- Cover bare soil with grass, bark, or gravel, especially around homes built before 1978 and homes near roadways.

-- If you work with lead or do house renovation, use proper protective gear.
-Keep work dust out of your home.
-Shower after working.
-Wash work clothes separately.
+- If you work with lead or do house renovation, use proper protective equipment.
+Follow other safe work practices, including washing hands frequently, keeping work dust out of your home, and washing work clothes separately.

-- Use cold water for drinking or cooking to reduce release of lead from some faucets and old pipes.
+- Use cold water for drinking and cooking to reduce the release of lead from some faucets and old pipes.

-- Eat a well-balanced diet with adequate calcium, iron, and vitamin C, which can help reduce the amount of lead that your body absorbs.
+- Eat a well-balanced diet with enough calcium, iron, and vitamin C, which can help reduce the amount of lead that your body absorbs.